Slots Promotions

 21: The Good and the Bad

-21 is a movie about blackjack, as the name might quite obviously imply.
-It stars Jim Sturgess, Kevin Spacey, Kate Bosworth and Laurence Fishburne, the latter three of which are already acclaimed actors in Hollywood.
-The plot revolves around an homage to the MIT card counting team of real life fame that were reputed to have gone to Las Vegas one weekend and won millions of dollars, being the single biggest beaters of the system in the history of organized, offline gambling.
-Jeff Ma, the real life leader of the card counting team that Sturgess’ character is based on, is a man that played for the thrill of victory and the movie attempts to capture that thrill through the various plotlines that arise and are dealt with during the course of the movie.
+21 is a movie about blackjack.
+It stars Jim Sturgess, Kevin Spacey, Kate Bosworth, and Laurence Fishburne.
+The plot revolves around a homage to the MIT card counting team of real life fame that were reputed to have gone to Las Vegas one weekend and won millions of dollars.
+They are well known as the biggest beaters of the system in the history of organized, offline gambling.
+Jeff Ma, the real life leader of the card counting team that Sturgess' character is based on, is a man that played for the thrill of victory.
+The movie attempts to capture that thrill through the various plotlines that arise and are dealt with during the course of the movie.

 The Good

-There are many good points to love about this movie, the foremost aspect being that it is very fun to watch.
+There are many good points to love about this movie, one of which is that it is fun to watch.
 A person can walk into this movie, sit down, watch the movie from start to finish and have a great time doing so.
-Even someone that really isn’t that interested in blackjack will be able to enjoy this movie because recurring themes such as the casino getting rough on someone and gamblers falling out with each other are popular culture themes that most people can understand and appreciate when they see them in the context of the movie.
+Even someone that really isn't that interested in blackjack will be able to enjoy this movie because of its recurring themes.
+These include the casino getting tough with someone and gamblers having a falling out with each other; all popular culture themes that most people can understand and appreciate.
 In addition to this, a large portion of the MIT card counting story remains intact, so some people that know the history of that particular team can actually view this as a legitimate dramatization of the story.

 The Bad